Islamist says 'sorry' for killing US airmen

-Prosecutors say that when the American said yes, he loaded his pistol and followed the men towards the waiting army bus.
+Prosecutors say that when the American said yes, he loaded his pistol and followed the men towards a waiting army bus.

-At point-blank range, he fired into the back of the head of one soldier who died shortly afterwards.
+At point-blank range, he is said to have fired into the back of the head of a 25-year-old soldier who died shortly afterwards.

-Shouting "Allahu Akbar", he then rushed onto the bus and shot dead the 21-year-old bus driver before opening fire on two more soldiers, aged 21 and 25, who were both seriously hurt, prosecutors say.
+Shouting "Allahu Akbar" (God is great), he then rushed onto the bus and shot dead the 21-year-old bus driver before opening fire on two more soldiers, aged 21 and 25, who were both seriously wounded, prosecutors say.

 The September 11, 2001 attacks on the United States were planned in part in Hamburg by an Al-Qaeda cell led by the hijackers' ringleader, and in 2007 police thwarted a major plot to attack US soldiers and and civilians in Germany.

-The trial is expected to last 10 days.
-The verdict is due early next year.
+The trial is expected to last 10 days, with a verdict handed down early next year.

 © 2011 AFP